Italian Prestige Motocross Championship

 The Italian Prestige Motocross Championship (Campionato Italiano Motocross Prestige) is the premier domestic Italian Motocross series, sanctioned by the Federazione Motociclistica Italiana.

 The series runs annually throughout the spring and summer months.
 The premier classes are the Elite MX1 and Elite MX2 but there is also a secondary 'Fast' classes for riders of a lower level.

 History

 Motocross has a long history in Italy and national championships for the sport have been staged every year since 1950.
 The structure and classes evolved over time in line with what has been seen in the sport around the world.

 The 'prestige' moniker was first adopted ahead of the 2009 season, with the 'Elite' and 'Fast' classifications first being contested in the 2018 season.
-Alessandro Lupino is the most successful rider in the championship since it adopted the 'prestige' moniker with five titles to his name.
+Alessandro Lupino is the most successful rider in the championship since it adopted the 'prestige' moniker with six titles to his name.

 Event Format

 Rounds of the Italian Prestige Motocross Championship typically have a two-day format.
 The MX1 and MX2 classes hold their qualifying sessions on the Saturday, with the field in both classes split into two groups each.
 The top-20 riders in each group are then qualified for the 'Group A' races, whilst the remaining riders go into the 'Group B' races.
 Each groups get two races each, with Group B having their first race on the Saturday.

 Points are awarded to finishers of both Group A and Group B races: